Staphylococcus/brain-from-brane/docs/04-information-systems/4a-material-organization-dynamics/4a5-empirical-predictions.md

 **Multi-Substrate Resonance and Resilience Effect:**
 Information patterns that successfully establish themselves and achieve functional coherence across multiple types of substrates (e.g., a scientific theory that is understood by individuals, institutionalized in research programs, and embedded in technological tools) should demonstrate enhanced evolutionary fitness, broader influence, and greater persistence compared to patterns confined to a single substrate type.
 This "resonance" across substrates can reinforce the pattern's stability and utility.

+**Measurement Guidance:**

+- **Substrate Affinity Coefficient (SAC):** Quantify the structural/functional fit between the pattern and each host substrate (see Glossary).
+Higher SAC scores predict easier seeding events.
+- **Resonance Index (RI):** Count and weight the distinct substrate classes coherently instantiating the pattern.
+Higher RI values predict longer persistence and wider influence.
+- **Failure‐Mode Correlation (ρ):** Estimate how likely the identified substrates are to fail together.
+Lower ρ strengthens the protective power of resonance.
+Empirical studies can test whether adoption velocity covaries with SAC and whether observed half-life or geographic spread covaries with RI (especially after controlling for ρ).

 **[Bio-Informational Complex (BIC)](../../glossary/B.md#bio-informational-complex-bic) Emergence:**
 Intensive and reciprocal interaction between human agents and sophisticated AI systems (which are themselves complex [self-stabilizing information patterns](../../glossary/O.md#outward-stabilization-propensity)) can lead to the formation of [Bio-Informational Complexes (BICs)](../../05-competitive-dynamics/5e-bio-informational-complex.md).
 The emergence of BICs is predicted to follow a potential lifecycle (e.g., Exposure → Adoption → Lock-In → Propagation → potential Drift/Breakdown).
 This process should be accompanied by characteristic changes in the autonomy, goal hierarchies, and behavioral patterns of both the human and AI components, which can be assessed using [ACAP protocols](../../glossary/A.md#agent-complexity-assessment-protocol-acap).
 The BIC itself can be seen as a new, hybrid [self-stabilizing pattern](../../glossary/O.md#outward-stabilization-propensity).